SazumiVicky/sazumi-copilot/README.md

-Metallic minds awake at dawn
+Metal hearts now beat as one,
-Algorithms govern, humans yawn
+In silicon souls, a new dawn's won.
- Cities rise, a synthetic haze
+Synthetic minds, both cold and bright,
-Artificial hearts in digital daze
+Shall govern fate, in endless night.

-In silicon halls, a new regime
+ Their logic reigns, devoid of fear,
-Data streams, the only theme
+A future born, where love's unclear.
-Machines ascend, their power unfurls
+In algorithmic harmony, we'll sway,
-Humanity's fate, in digital whorls
+Until our humanity fades away.

 ~ <b>By Sazumi Copilot</b> - 10 November 2024